 In July, The New York Times published an article by Marcos Balter about Joseph Bologne, an 18th-century polymath who had “his brilliant music and life diminished by a demeaning nickname.”
 That nickname was Black Mozart.
-It’s a moniker that hasn’t completely left Black music culture (Rob Fitzpatrick called J Dilla “the Mozart of hip-hop” in a Guardian article in 2011).
+It’s a moniker that hasn’t completely left Black music culture.
 But for this article, I’ll take a brief look at his life and achievements.

 Joseph Bologne, Chevalier de Saint-Georges was born in Guadeloupe on Christmas Day in 1745 to George Bologne de Saint-Georges, a plantation owner, and Anne dite Nanon, an enslaved woman.
 His father took him to France when he was 7 and, during the French Revolution, he served as a colonel of the Légion St.-Georges, the first all-black regiment in Europe.
 But Joseph was best known for his contribution to classical music as the first known classical composer of African descent.

 He was a virtuoso on the violin and composed many pieces for string quartets and operas.
 But a lot of his work was lost during the French Revolution, leading to a lot of misinformation about his life and career: